yogeshchhabra99/TheBookReaders/README.md

 The backend is built on Node.js.
 We use mongodb database.
 The reaspn for picking up a non relational database is that the objects have components that grow in size.
 Using relational database for this will have tables with a one one relations which is not efficient.

 ##FrontEnd
-The frontend is built on React.js.
-Mainly as I wanted to learn React.
+The frontend is a progressive web app.